Best External Battery Packs for Google Pixel

 ORICO's battery pack features a USB-C port that appears to be USB-PD compatible, but you'll once again need to supply your own USB-C-to-USB-C cable to get the most out of it.

 This battery pack is made with a stylish aluminum alloy casing for an upscale and durable look.
-There's LED indicators that show you the remaining battery life and includes all the protection features you require, including voltage and current surges, over-charging, and more.
+There are LED indicators that show you the remaining battery life and includes all the protection features you require, including voltage and current surges, over-charging, and more.
 Orico also offers an 18-month warranty on its battery packs, along with lifetime technical support.
-It's also one of the cheaper options on this list.
+It's also one of the cheaper options on this list at just $27.

 Jackery Titan S 20,100mAh battery pack

-Note: CORRECTION: I have a USB-C QC 3.0 BATTERY BANK that charges my Pixel XL AT LEAST as fast as they 18 watt charger that came with my Pixel XL.
-For some reason I couldn't edit my comment.